stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

   any one time.
 Again, it is important not to set this to be too large on a system that is shared with other users.

-+ The `job_template` entry gives the initial steps that are run to set up the computing environment for computation in DSC.
++ The `task_template` entry gives the initial steps that are run to set up the computing environment for computation in DSC.
 In this case, this is a basic bash script with additional instructions for the [Slurm][slurm] job scheduler.
 The amount of memory and the time